-- Student Rights - o Students have the right to refuse to speak to CPD - o Students can refuse to give consent to be searched by the police, including electronic devices.
-This may not stop the search. - o Students shall not be left alone with CPD at any time. - o Students shall not be removed from the classroom or common areas of the school by CPD unless an emergency, as defined above, exists. - Questioning/Interviews - o If CPD requests to interview or question a student at the school, contact the Law Department. - CPS administrators must make all reasonable efforts to ensure that the student's parent or guardian is present during the questioning or, if the parent or guardian is not present, ensure that school personnel, including, but not limited to, a school social worker, a school psychologist, a school nurse, a school guidance counselor, or any other mental health professional, are present during the questioning.
-The staff member(s) present during police interviews must be someone who was not directly involved in the incident. - o CPS administrators must make reasonable efforts to ensure that a law enforcement officer trained in promoting safe interactions and communications with youth is present during the questioning. - Arrests on School Grounds - School administrators, district officials, and CPD should avoid student arrests on school grounds whenever possible.
+- If CPD requests to interview or question a student at the school, contact the Law Department. - CPS administrators must make all reasonable efforts to ensure that the student's parent or guardian is present during the questioning or, if the parent or guardian is not present, ensure that school personnel, including, but not limited to, a school social worker, a school psychologist, a school nurse, a school guidance counselor, or any other mental health professional, are present during the questioning.
+The staff member(s) present during police interviews must be someone who was not directly involved in the incident. - CPS administrators must make reasonable efforts to ensure that a law enforcement officer trained in promoting safe interactions and communications with youth is present during the questioning.

+Arrests on School Grounds

+- School administrators, district officials, and CPD should avoid student arrests on school grounds whenever possible.
 If a responding police officer determines that arrest is necessary, they should coordinate with the principal or designee to find a private location out of sight and sound of other students, to the extent practicable and absent exigent circumstances. - Should a student be arrested on school grounds, a school administrator or designee is required to accompany the student and arresting officer to the police station or follow.
 If the parent/guardian is not present, the principal must request the arresting officer that a member of the school staff accompany the student.
 If such permission is denied, a member of the staff must follow immediately to the place where the student is taken.
 The staff member who accompanies or follows the student must be someone who was not involved in the incident resulting in the arrest.
-The staff member must remain with the student for a reasonable time or until they are no longer needed. - Support for Students - Schools should assess any harm identified by students and parents/ guardians that results from a police notification and provide support.
-If police notification leads to an arrest, healing-centered, restorative re-entry support should be implemented upon the student's return to school.
-Schools can refer to the Restorative Re-Entry Toolkit (cps.edu/sel) for detailed resources.
+The staff member must remain with the student for a reasonable time or until they are no longer needed.